Skip to content

 | Gardening

 Everywhere across the world when dusk begins to cast shadows, the unprepared parents and caretakers all begin to ask: What’s for supper?”
-Personally, I detest the word ‘supper’; it conjures a less thought-out meal, and for some reason brings to mind smacking lips and overly-hungry families, hunched over the groaning board.
-But there it is, […]
+The joy resides in vegetable soup…straight from your garden.
+I detest the word ‘supper’.
+It conjures an underwhelming meal.
+For some reason, it also brings to mind smacking lips and hungry families, hunched […]

 Read More »